 Many of the major museums in London offer free entry to the public, such as the British Museum and Natural History Museum.
 If you love exploring museums and don’t want to bother with London’s paid attractions and tours, then you may want to skip the pass.

 For those on a tight budget or who want to explore a mix of both museums and attractions, then you may want to consider getting the 3-attraction pass.
-This gives you the flexibility to see three of London’s top paid attractions, such as the Coca-Cola London Eye, Westminster Abbey, and Hampton Court Palace.
+This gives you the flexibility to see three of London’s top paid attractions, such as the Tower of London Westminster Abbey, and Hampton Court Palace.